codeclimate/codeclimate/DEVELOPERS.md

   rake release
   ```

+  **Note**: this is not required if you don't need to incorporate your changes
+  into server-side analysis.

 1. Build and push the new image to docker hub

   ```console
   docker build --rm -t codeclimate/codeclimate .
   docker push codeclimate/codeclimate
   ```

+  **Note**: this will cause any user who installs after this point to get the
+  updated image, regardless of which *package version* they may be installing.

 1. Update the Homebrew [formula][] with the correct `url` and `sha1sum`